Xonsh Installation Guide¶

 Various operating system distributions provide platform-specific package managers that may offer a xonsh package.
 This approach is not recommended for the following reasons:

-On non-rolling-release operating systems, the xonsh version is often outdated and may lack important dependencies.
+On non-rolling-release operating systems, the xonsh version is often outdated.

 System package managers install xonsh into the system Python environment, which means that any significant system update or change has a high probability of breaking the shell.